-Overview of Progent's Ransomware Negotiation Services in Ipanema
+Progent's Ransomware Settlement Negotiation Services in Ipanema

-- identifying and contacting the hacker
+- identifying and contacting the hacker persona

-- Evaluating the likelihood of recovery
+- Assessing the likelihood of recovery

-- Validating the hacker's decryption tool
+- Verifying the threat actor's decryption tool

-- Verifying compliance with anti-money laundering regulations
+- Checking accordance with anti-money laundering (AML) regulations

 - Quarantining infected endpoints and data stores to arrest the spread of the attack

-- Building a pristine environment
+- Building a clean recovery environment

 Paying Exfiltration Ransoms